TrinityEmulator/TrinityEmulator/README.md

 * **Running the Released Binary**

     We provide a packaged binary [here](https://github.com/TrinityEmulator/TrinityEmulator/releases/download/Trinity-init-release/Trinity.zip).
-Download and extract the ZIP file, double-click the Batch script `run.cmd` in the extracted folder, and then you can run Trinity directly.
+Download and extract the ZIP file, double-click the executable `Trinity.exe` in the extracted folder, and then you can run Trinity directly.
 ### Guest OS Installation

 Before you can enjoy Trinity, you may see options to run without installation or to install the Android-x86 image during system boot.